callumhackett/obsidian_polka_theme/README.md

 ## Feature Requests

-[Let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) if you spot any issues or would like extra features, especially plugin support or code block themes.
+[Let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) if you spot any issues or would like extra features, especially new plugin support or code block themes.

-Polka tries to strike a balance between minimalist aesthetic, simplicity of use and customizability, so the style settings are meant to give you flexibility but not total control.
-If you're looking to tweak things like heading colors or the relationship between primary and secondary background colors, I recommend that you [create your own CSS snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) but I'm always happy to hear suggestions.
+Polka tries to strike a balance between colorful minimalism, simplicity of use and customizability, so its options menu is meant to give you flexibility but not total control.
+If you're looking to tweak things like heading styles or the relationship between primary and secondary background colors, I recommend that you [create your own CSS snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) but I'm always happy to hear suggestions.

 [^1]: Looking for a code font?
-My vote goes to [IBM Plex Mono](https://github.com/IBM/plex) and its derivatives, especially [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono).]
+My vote goes to [IBM Plex Mono](https://github.com/IBM/plex) and its derivatives, especially [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono).